Vince Carter: Toronto Raptors (1998–2004)

 In August 2001, Carter signed a six-year contract extension worth as much as $94 million.
 Carter missed the final 22 games of the 2001–02 regular season due to injury.
 He started in 60 games and averaged 24.7 points per game.
 On December 7, 2001, Carter recorded 42 points, 15 rebounds, 6 assists and 5 steals against the Denver Nuggets.
 He joined Charles Barkley (1988) as just the second player ever to finish a game with 40 points, 15 rebounds, five steals and five assists, dating back to the 1973–74 season, when the league began officially tracking steals.
 He was voted into the 2002 NBA All-Star Game, but he could not participate due to injury.
 Without Carter during the playoffs, the Raptors were defeated in five games by the Detroit Pistons in the first round.

-Following off-season surgery, Carter only managed 43 games during the 2002–03 season.
+Following off-season surgery, Carter only managed to play 43 games during the 2002–03 season.
 In February 2003, Carter gave up his starting spot in the 2003 NBA All-Star Game to Michael Jordan to allow Jordan to make his final start as an All-Star.
 Carter played in 73 games during the 2003–04 season, but the Raptors fell three games short of making the playoffs.